 - Protect yourself and use sunscreens for all exposed areas.

-- Use sunglasses to protect the eyes from the excessive sun and dust if hair loss is evident on the eyebrows or eyelashes.
+- Use sunglasses to protect your eyes from the excessive sun light and dust if hair loss is evident on the eyebrows or eyelashes.

 - Cosmetic alternatives, such as hair replacements, hairpieces, or wigs, can help cover and protect the scalp from the sun.